The Ultimate Bowhunting Training Program

 3. If your shots are consistent, do nothing.
 If they are sprayed left and right, you probably need a longer draw length.
 If they are scattered up and down, you need to go shorter.

 4. If the problem is minor, try adjusting the length of your D‑loop.
-Otherwise, go 1⁄2 inch longer or shorter and try again.
+Otherwise, go a 1⁄2 inch longer or shorter and try again.
 (If you have fixed cams, go see your bow-shop pro.)

 Tip: When you get your draw length perfect, take another profile picture at full draw to use for future reference.